What freshman guard D.J. Wagner's injury means for Kentucky basketball's backcourt

 Now, his short-term status is uncertain, and the Wildcats will have to carry on in his absence.

-Reach Kentucky men’s basketball and football reporter Ryan Black at rblack@gannett.com and follow him on X at @RyanABlack.
+Follow Kentucky men’s basketball and football reporter Ryan Black on X at @RyanABlack.

-This article originally appeared on Louisville Courier Journal: Kentucky basketball: D.J.
+This article originally appeared on Louisville Courier Journal: Kentucky basketball guard D.J.
 Wagner hurt in first half vs. Miami